cbroome/crowdfund-poller/README.md

 ## Install

-THis is a Java 8 application and should not be used with a later JDK
+THis is a Java 8 application and should not be used with a later JDK.

 ### Database